 Little Roseveth is right in the middle of Cornwall.
 It may feel like we’re miles from nowhere, but being just three minutes from the A30 means that the whole of the county is at your fingertips.
 Whether you want to take a stroll to the local pub, do some shopping in the quaint city of Truro or go on a day trip to St. Ives – just ask and we have all the details!
 Have a look below to see what we think is worth checking out on your visit.

-Locally we have a quaint Tearoom and a friendly village Pub, which are absolutely worth the few minute walk.
-Also three miles away in the little village of Callestick, you can sample locally made ice cream and cyder.
+Locally we have a Restaurant in walkable distance ,Penrose Kitchens, and a friendly village Pub, which are both worth visiting.
+Three miles away in the little village of Callestick, you can sample locally made ice cream and cyder.
 See below for more info.

 The city of Truro is a 5min drive away where there are many restaurants ranging from Italian to Indian, gastro pubs including The Thomas Daniell and The Rising Sun, plus chain restaurants and a variety of bistros.
 There is a Catherdral, a Museum and a good range of shops.
 Perfect for a day trip or evening meal.